All Episodes

 So we have to get rid of the babies.

-That's the big problem.
+That's a big problem.

-Just stopping having babies is not enough.
+Just stopping having babies outside our lab.

-So I don't know about you, but that was a minute's worth of there's another two minutes of this.
+So I don't know about you, but that was a minute's worth of, there's another two minutes of this.

 No, it's not okay.